PiotrTrybala/XMLComparer/README.md

 Simple application for checking if two XML files are different.

-TODO:
+Things to do:
-- Add more complex analysis what is different in two files
+- Optimize process of differating in two files
-- Test functionalities in the project
+- make code more abstract
-- Optimize testing procedure
+-